Aj4y7/Aj4y7/README.md

 <h2>About Me</h2>

-hi, i am Ajay <br>
+Heya, I am Ajay <br>
-a backend developer focused on go, apis, and distributed systems. currently building scalable services and experimenting with new tech. i like clean code, simple solutions, and systems that don’t fall apart at 3am.
+Exploring computational theory, discrete mathematics, and building things in Go, TS and C++. <br>
 Can we get to 1 million views of this page???

 Meme Connoisseur</br>